-In addition to our thematic approach, we also promote and undertake excellent research and knowledge exchange in the disciplines of accounting and finance, economic studies and management and marketing.
-These disciplines act as a home for research centres, including:
+In addition to our thematic approach, we also promote and undertake excellent research and knowledge exchange in the disciplines of accounting and finance, including The Centre for Qualitative Research in Finance, economic studies and management and marketing.

-Consequently, we welcome potential PhD students from around the world to apply to us if you seek to learn and produce useful knowledge related to any of these themes, research centres or discipline areas.
-To help you understand more about our research and knowledge exchange activity, you might want to have a look at our most Research and Knowledge Exchange report, covering the period 2014-2017.
+Consequently, we welcome potential PhD students from around the world to apply to us.
+If you seek to learn and produce useful knowledge related to any of these themes or discipline areas.